KyleM99/Quick-Meals/README.md

 There is also a bug where if you add an item to the bag, the shipping cost is 5x the amount of the item, so I will try and locate the issue with this, if not fixed before handing it in, please ensure that you have added a couple items to the bag so that the delivery is free and the cost shows up correctly.
 (This has been fixed, for some reason the number i had the free delivery threshold set to was just multiplying the item cost, so now it is at a decent price for shipping, considering most of the time when you add two items you get free shipping.)<br>
 Cutting it close with the time I have left to submit this project, and my stripe payment code has been added to the website, however it just does not want to show the box for where I put in the card details. [https://i.imgur.com/gH3UMdq.png] <br>
 Unfortunately, I cannot continue to add stripe to this website as the code I have currently have added doesnt want to work, so there is no point in me continuing to add any additional code just for it to not show up since the main stripe card info doesnt show. <br>
+Sadly, this website isnt finished and not up to standard, if I had a bit more time I would have loved to finish the website off, but to be honest I don't want to miss this timeframe to hand in the project so I am handing it in a bit early even though it is unfinished.

 ### Development
+Main plan with development was to use Heroku.
+Other than that I would have tried to set up a custom domain name and link it to this github repository and make it so its just a clean url that runs through this repository.
+Since I have to leave this project unfinished.. there is not much more for me to write in regards to how I WOULD have pushed this site into development.

 ### Credits
 Initial template taken from Code Institute. <br>